Simple Juicy Oven Roasted Whole Chicken Recipe

 Temperature and cooking time

 • Don’t cook on high: Do not cook the chicken at a high temperature.
 It’s just chicken!
 Doing so will dry your chicken out and leave it burnt and chewy.
+350 is the perfect temperature for roasting a whole chicken because it keeps it juicy.

 • Don’t cook long: Baking it for too long can have the same effect.
 It will dry the chicken out and change the texture of the meat.